Health Insurance Tax Credits and the Government Shutdown: What to Know

 Government shutdown update: What's at stake?

-As open enrollment for ACA plans approaches, some insurers and policyholders alike are in limbo, unsure what premiums or coverage rules will look like.
+As open enrollment for ACA began in November, some insurers and policyholders alike have been in limbo, unsure what premiums or coverage rules will look like.
 Some Medicaid participants wonder if new cuts could force them off coverage or reduce their access to care in the coming year.

 As the government shutdown stretched on, President Donald Trump issued stark warnings about potential layoffs of federal workers.
 On social media, he framed the shutdown as what he called an “unprecedented opportunity” to cut federal programs aligned with Democratic priorities.